-Due to their technical, social, and moral issues, The A11Y Project does not recommend using permanent plugins.
+Due to their technical, social, and moral issues, The A11Y Project does not recommend using permanent overlay plugins.
 We view these kinds of products as actively harmful, and a step backwards for digital accessibility efforts.

 Accessibility overlays have become a controversial topic recently.
 Let’s clarify what they are, and how they impact accessibility.

 Generally speaking, there are two types of accessibility overlays:

 - Temporary bandage solutions, and

 Of the two, the more permanent plugins are incredibly problematic.

 Temporary bandage solutions